Sean King (footballer)

-Sean King (born 28 June 1964) is a former Australian rules footballer who played for the West Coast Eagles in the Victorian Football League (VFL).
+Sean Christopher King (28 June 1964 – 9 April 2025) was an Australian rules footballer who played for the West Coast Eagles in the Victorian Football League (VFL) and both the West Perth and East Perth Football Clubs in the West Australian Football League (WAFL).

 King was an inaugural squad member of the West Coast Eagles but only made one appearance.
 It came in the final round of the season, against St Kilda at Subiaco, with King contributing two goals and 21 disposals to the win.
-Just like his West Perth teammate Paul Mifka who shared a debut with him that day, King wasn't picked again.
+Just like his West Perth teammate Paul Mifka who shared a debut with him that day, King was not picked again.
 At the Adelaide Bicentennial Carnival the following season, King represented the Australian Amateurs team.

-The Western Australian is good friends with Dean Laidley and was best man at his wedding.
+King died from cancer on 9 April 2025, at the age of 60.